Best of Brick

 Applying to out-of-zone schools

-You can apply to schools out of your zone or even your district, and now chances are better that you get a seat even in super popular schools, like the Upper East Side's PS 6 and the Upper West Side's PS 87.
-The DOE only releases seats after all zoned applicants have been registered.
+You can apply to schools out of your zone or even your district, and chances are better that you get a seat even in super popular schools, like the Upper East Side's PS 6 and the Upper West Side's PS 87.
+Note that District 1 on the Lower East Side, District 7 in the Bronx, and District 23 in Brooklyn are all so-called "choice" schools, meaning there is no zone.
+(See the next section below for more detail).

-"Once your child starts at a school, they remain in the school for the duration, as long as they get to school and get picked up on time," Aronow says.
+"Once your child starts at a school, they remain in the school for the duration, as long as they get to school and picked up on time," Aronow says.

 So if you rent in an expensive neighborhood with a good zoned school for a year or two, and then move to a more affordable neighborhood, you can keep your child in the original school.
 One catch is that if you change zones, your child's younger sibling(s) won't get priority in your original zoned school, although they will have priority over those outside the district.